 Let’s break down what we did.
 The below conditions will apply to the resource-quota-example namespace.

-- Every Container must have a memory request, memory limit,
+Every Container must have a memory request, memory limit, cpu request, and cpu limit.

-- The CPU request total for all Containers must not exceed 1
+The CPU request total for all Containers must not exceed 1 cpu.

-- The CPU limit total for all Containers must not exceed 2
+The CPU limit total for all Containers must not exceed 2 cpu.

 Configure Default, Min, Max Resource Requests and Limits for a Namespace